 Tools and Resources: Helpful Learning and Practice Aids

-Common Tools Used to Understand Networking
+Common Tools Used in Networking

-• Network simulators for practicing configurations
+• Network simulators for configuration practice

 • IP addressing calculators for subnet learning

-• Online protocol reference documentation
+• Protocol reference documentation

 Typical Networking Tool Categories